xukunzh/CS5610-Web-Dev/README.md

 # Web Development - Fall 2024

-This repository contains coursework for the Web Development course at Northeastern University, taught by Hunter Jorgensen.
+This repository contains coursework for the Web Development course.
 The course provides a comprehensive introduction to both front-end and back-end web development.

 ## Technologies Used